mmontossi/slugs/README.md

 I did this gem to:

-- Control when routes will use the slug or id.
+- Generalize how to control when routes will use the slug.
-- Keep old slugs until the record is destroyed.
+- Keep old slugs active until the record is destroyed.
-- Avoid collisions by appending an index.
+- Ensure unique slugs by appending an index automatically.

 ## Install